dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 We recommend organizing metrics and dimensions in ways that a non-technical user can understand the data model, without needing much context:

-**Organizing Dimensions**

-To help non-technical users understand the data model better, we recommend organizing dimensions based on the entity they originated from.
-For example, consider dimensions like `user__country` and `product__category`.

-You can create groups by extracting `user` and `product` and then nest the respective dimensions under each group.
+- **Organizing Dimensions** &mdash; To help non-technical users understand the data model better, we recommend organizing dimensions based on the entity they originated from.
+For example, consider dimensions like `user__country` and `product__category`.<br /><br />  You can create groups by extracting `user` and `product` and then nest the respective dimensions under each group.
 This way, dimensions align with the entity or semantic model they belong to and makes them them more user-friendly and accessible.

-**Organizing Metrics**

-The goal is to organize metrics into a hierarchy in our configurations, instead of presenting them in a long list.

-This hierarchy helps you organize metrics based on a specific criteria, such as business unit or team.
+- **Organizing Metrics** &mdash; The goal is to organize metrics into a hierarchy in our configurations, instead of presenting them in a long list.<br /><br /> This hierarchy helps you organize metrics based on a specific criteria, such as business unit or team.
 By providing this structured organization, users can find and navigate metrics more efficiently, enhancing their overall data analysis experience.

 ### Query flexibility

-Allow users to query either one metric alone without dimensions or multiple metrics with dimensions
+Allow users to query either one metric alone without dimensions or multiple metrics with dimensions.

-- Allow toggling between metrics / dimensions seamlessly
+- Allow toggling between metrics / dimensions seamlessly.

 - Be clear on exposing what dimensions are queryable with what metrics and hide things that don’t apply, and vice versa.

 - Only expose time granularities (monthly, daily, yearly) that match the available metrics.
   * For example, if a dbt model and its resulting semantic model have a monthly granularity, make sure querying data with a 'daily' granularity isn't available to the user.
 Our APIs have functionality that will help you surface the correct granularities

 - We recommend that time granularity is treated as a general time dimension-specific concept and that it can be applied to more than just the primary aggregation (or `metric_time`).
 Consider a situation where a user wants to look at `sales` over time by `customer signup month`; in this situation, having the ability able to apply granularities to both time dimensions is crucial.
 Note: initially, as a starting point, it makes sense to only support `metric_time` or the primary time dimension, but we recommend expanding that as your solution evolves.

 - You should allow users to filter on date ranges and expose a calendar and nice presets for filtering these.
   * For example: last 30 days, last week etc.